A. Provision for purification – the ashes from the sacrifice of a red heifer.

 · This offering was killed outside the camp, not at the altar.

-· This offering was burned whole, not cut in pieces.
+· This offering was burned whole, not cut into pieces.

-· This offering’s blood not drained from the animal.
+· This offering’s blood was not drained from the animal.

-· This offering’s blood not applied to the altar, but sprinkled toward the tabernacle.
+· This offering’s blood was not applied to the altar but sprinkled toward the tabernacle.

 b.
 And the priest shall take cedar wood and hyssop and scarlet, and cast them into the midst of the fire burning the heifer: When the red heifer was burnt, the priest would also put cedar wood and hyssop and scarlet into the fire.
 The ashes remaining from the midst of the fire included the carcass of the animal, its blood, and the wood and hyssop and scarlet.

 i.
-In Leviticus 14:4-6, each of these three items were used in the cleansing ceremony for a leper.
-Each of these items has a special significance.
+In Leviticus 14:4-6, each of these three items was used in the cleansing ceremony for a leper and each has special significance.

 ii.
-Cedar wood is resistant to disease and rot and is well known for its quality and preciousness.
+Cedar wood is resistant to disease and rot and is well known for its quality, preciousness, and fragrant aroma.
 These properties may be the reason for including it here – as well as a symbolic reference to the wood of the cross.
 Some suppose the cross Jesus was crucified on was made of cedar wood.

 iii.
-Hyssop was used not only for the cleansing ceremony for lepers, so when David asked God purge me with hyssop in Psalm 51:7, he associated himself with the leper who needed cleansing.
-As well, on the cross Jesus was offered drink from a hyssop branch (John 19:29).
+Because hyssop was used for the cleansing ceremony for lepers, when David asked God purge me with hyssop in Psalm 51:7, he associated himself with the leper who needed cleansing.
+As well, on the cross Jesus was offered a drink from a hyssop branch (John 19:29).

 iv.
 Scarlet, the color of blood, was used in the veil and curtains of the tabernacle (Exodus 26:31), in the garments of the high priest (Exodus 28:5-6), and for the covering for the table of showbread (Numbers 4:8).
 Scarlet was the sign of Rahab’s salvation (Joshua 2:21), and the color of the “king’s robe” mockingly set on Jesus by Roman soldiers (Matthew 27:28).